The Student Union

 - Martial Arts

 All activities offered are free of charge for students to attend, with the exception of The Fitness Suite which can be paid for on an annual or termly basis.
+If you hold an NUS Extra Card you are entitled to a discounted annual membership at the Fitness Suite.

 On all of our college committees there is a student representative , including two students on the College Board of Governors.
 By being one of these representatives, you will ensure that you have a say in how the College is run, as well as giving yourself the chance to develop excellent skills for your future career.